 Cleaning and lubricating the chain is important for optimal performance and longevity.
 Use a mild solvent and a brush to remove any dirt or debris from the chain.
 After cleaning, apply a lubricant specifically designed for motorcycle chains.
 This will prevent rust and ensure smooth operation of the chain.

-See also Scooter Riding Lessons for Adults
+See also A Beginner's Guide to Gas Scooter Riding

 Checking and topping up fluids is necessary for keeping your scooter running smoothly.
 Refer to the owner’s manual to locate the various fluid reservoirs – engine oil, coolant, brake fluid – and ensure they are topped up to the recommended levels.
 Regularly checking and maintaining the fluids will prevent potential issues and keep your scooter functioning properly.